3 reviewed party hostels · from €6.50/night · verified ratings

 A Mumbai institution, famous for its appearance in *Shantaram*.
 It’s a cafe by day, bar by night, with cheap Kingfisher pints (₹200) and a backpacker-heavy crowd.
 It’s in Colaba, right next to many hostels, so it’s the default first stop for most travellers.
 Open until 1 AM, but the real party starts after 10 PM when the live music kicks in.

 A high-end rooftop bar in the Four Seasons Hotel, but don’t let the price tag scare you off.
-Happy hour (6–8 PM) offers cocktails for ₹400, and the view over the city is unbeatable.
+Happy hour (6–8 PM) offers cocktails for ₹400, and the view over the city is outstanding.
 It’s in Worli, a 15-minute taxi from Colaba.
 The crowd is older and dressier, but it’s a great spot for a classier night out if you want a break from hostel bars.